Chris Taylor Player Props: Dodgers vs. Giants

 Chris Taylor At The Plate

-- Taylor is hitting .107 with two home runs and two walks.
+- Taylor has two home runs and two walks while batting .097.

-- Taylor has a base hit in three of eight games played this year (37.5%), but no multi-hit games.
+- Taylor has a hit in three of nine games played this season (33.3%), but zero multi-hit games.

-- In eight games played this season, he has gone deep in two of them.
+- He has hit a home run in two of nine games played this season, and in 5.9% of his plate appearances.

 - In four games this year, Taylor has picked up an RBI, with more than one RBI once.